Australian state could change mining approval rules, impact Rio Tinto project

 The country’s No. 2 energy retailer AGL Energy Ltd on Monday said it was pulling out of three coal-seam gas projects in the state due to environmental hurdles.

-Rio Tinto shares were up 1.1 percent on Tuesday, while the broader market rose 1.5 percent.
+Rio Tinto shares were up 1.8 percent on Tuesday, in line with the broader market.